daczarne/legion/README.md

 See more examples in `./building_example.py`.

+### Exceptions

+This class will raise the following exceptions:

+- `InsufficientNumberOfWorkersError`: if you try to remove more workers than the building currently has.
+- `NegativeNumberOfWorkersError`: if you try to add, remove, or set a negative number of workers.
+- `TooManyWorkersError`: if you try to add to many workers to a building or set the total number of workers to a value greater than the maximum number of workers the build can have.
+- `UnknownBuildingError`: if an unknown building ID is passed to the initalizer.

 ## The `City` class

 The `City` class is the backbone of it all.
 Given a city (identified by campaign and city name) and the configuration